 Excerpt from Buddha is the Center of Gravity

 Those interested in formal Zen practice are asked to attend an instruction session in order to join the regular zazen schedule.
-The instruction session is held on the second Saturday of each month, except for December and July, in both English and French, from 11:30am to 1:00pm.
-The session outlines the form and etiquette of practice, as well as a brief history of the Centre and Jōshū Roshi.
+The instruction session is usually held on the second Saturday of each month from 11:30am to 1:00pm.
+The session outlines the form and etiquette of practice, as well as a brief history of the Centre and Jōshū Rōshi.

 The main entrance for Enpuku-ji is in the garden.
 Follow the path to the left of the parking area and go through the gate to the deck doors with the Enpuku-ji logo.

-The Zen Centre continues to keep its doors open and a full zazen schedule in place because of your monthly contributions.
-Please do make that donation, after your first month of practice at Enpuku-ji, through the CanadaHelps link on the website (check that your credit card expiry date is up-to-date) or by leaving a cheque or cash in your envelope at the Zen Centre.
+The Zen Centre continues to keep its doors open and a zazen schedule in place because of your monthly contributions.
+Please do make that donation, after your newcomers session, through the CanadaHelps link.

 Ekyō Diane Poissant, retired administrator and educator, lives in

-Kingston, Ontario, and established a zendo, Ryokusui-an, in her home
+Kingston, Ontario.
+She established a zendo, Ryokusui-an, in her home

-Jion Ned Shepard, DJ, producer, and remixer, was a regular
+Jion Ned Shepard, DJ, producer, musician and remixer, was a regular

-practitioner at Enpuku-ji for ten years before recently moving to
+practitioner at Enpuku-ji for eight years before moving to

-Los Angeles, CA. He has created a beautiful zendo, Kattō-an, in his
+Los Angeles, CA in 2012.
+He created a beautiful zendo in his

 The tokudo-shiki (ordination) ceremony for Seiun and Jion was held at Enpuku-ji in January, 2011 and that for Ekyō at Ryokusui-an in October, 2013.